 How to safely attend a holiday gathering

-If you’re attending an indoor holiday gathering in a home that’s outside of your bubble:
+If you’re attending an indoor holiday gathering at someone else’s home:

 - avoid greeting anyone with physical contact (hugs, kisses, etc.)